Snow Flurry Brownies

 - In a large bowl, whisk together the sugar, butter, eggs and vanilla.
 Combine the flour, cocoa, baking powder and salt; add to sugar mixture until well blended.
 Stir in vanilla chips and nuts.

 - Spread into a greased 8-in. square baking pan.
-Bake at 350° for 25-30 minutes or until a toothpick inserted near the center comes out with moist crumbs (do not overbake).
+Bake at 350° for 25-30 minutes or until a toothpick inserted in the center comes out with moist crumbs (do not overbake).
 Cool on a wire rack.
 Cut into diamond shapes if desired.
-Yield: 16 brownies.

 These are wonderful and I'm not a brownie fan.
 I substituted Andes peppermint baking chips in place of white chocolate chips and everyone loved them!